-Denair Unified School District shall not be responsible for any damages suffered by the student, including those arising from non-deliveries, misdeliveries, service interruptions, unauthorized use, loss of data, and exposure to potentially harmful or inappropriate material or people.
+Denair Unified School District shall not be responsible for any damages suffered by the student, including those arising from nondeliveries, misdeliveries, service interruptions, unauthorized use, loss of data, and exposure to potentially harmful or inappropriate material or people.
 Use of any information obtained via the Internet or communications technologies is at the student's own risk.
 Denair Unified School District specifically denies any responsibility for the accuracy or quality of information obtained through the Internet.
 The District assumes no liability for personal technology, including computers, smart phones, network access devices, or other electronic signaling devices, if such devices are damaged, lost or stolen.
 The student and his/her parent/guardian shall indemnify and hold Denair Unified School District harmless from any losses sustained as the result of use or misuse of the district's technology resources by the student, and/or the loss or damage of personal technology.

-School Accountability Report Card
+■School Accountability Report Card

-The School Accountability Report Card is available on request, and is available annually by February 1st on the Internet at DenairUSD.org.
+The School Accountability Report Card is available on request, and is available annually by February 1st on the Internet at www.benairUSD.org/About-Us/District-Performance/SARCs/index.html.
 It contains information about the district and school regarding the quality of programs and its progress toward achieving stated goals.
 A copy will be provided upon request.
 [EC 33126, 32286, 35256, 35258, 51101]

-■ Pupil Fees
+■Pupil Fees